 How well you sleep also has to do with where you sleep.
-A lot of people don’t pay any attention to their bedroom environment, unaware of the negative effects that an improper setting can have on the duration and quality of their sleep.
+A lot of people don’t pay any attention to their bedroom environment.
+Unaware of the negative effects that an improper setting can have on the duration and quality of their sleep.

-Keep in mind that sleep can be the best ally in your quest to better academic performance.
+Keep in mind that sleep can be the best ally in your quest for better academic performance.
 So, next time you’re tempted to sacrifice sleep to increase your study time, think about all the pros and the cons and choose wisely.

 Note: There is some offer by This is J for all the readers here.
 Check this out.
 These are ultra-soft, moisture-wicking, stylish sleepwear and fashion accessories.